DarkMagnoCS/Full-Stack-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
     title: 'Hi, I''m Alejandro.
-I''m a full-Stack developer.'
+A passionate Full Stack and Android Developer.'
     subtitle: >-
-      Hey there!
-I’ve been busy leveling up my skills with certifications in Full Stack Development from IBM, Android Development from Meta, and DevOps from AWS.
-Along the way, I’ve earned commendations from Google that highlight my expertise
+      I've built responsive web apps, intuitive mobile solutions, all while working on projects that push boundaries.
+Recently, I teamed up with innovators for NASA's Space Apps Challenge, where we developed an interactive space exploration app.
+With certifications in Full Stack Development from IBM, Android Development from Meta, and DevOps from AWS, I'm always ready for the next challenge.Let’s build something great together.
     styles:
       self:
         height: auto